apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

       2. DQSNSEventProcessor: AS/400 DTA Queue SNS Lambda Integration
     2. To view logs pertaining to Lambda Functions DQSNSEventProcessor
       1. Click on DQSNSEventProcessor, Displays dashboard with configuration, Permission and Monitoring
       2. Click on Monitoring tab, it shows Monitoring dashboard along with the CloudWatch metrics.
 Click on View logs in CloudWatch.
-This is the path where logs can be         found CloudWatch Logs
+This is the path where logs can be         found.

        Log groups /aws/lambda/DQSNSEventProcessor

 **Steps to create SNS topic:**